 After the 1st phase of COVID vaccination, the 2nd phase has started and already lakhs of people over the age of 60 as well as people over 45 years or above who have comorbidities have been vaccinated.

-Soon, the next phase too will start when all others too will be entitled to the vaccine.
-Vaccination is continuing uninterrupted and this has come as a breath of fresh air to everyone after a terrible year of pain, loss, grief, and anxiety.
+Soon, the next phase too will start where individuals above 18 – 44 years of age will be entitled to the vaccine.
+Vaccination is continuing uninterrupted and this has come as a breath of fresh air to everyone after a terrible year of pain, loss, grief and anxiety.
 In this context you may be asking, will I be able to return to the old norm after getting vaccinated?
 Can I stop taking the precautions of COVID-19?

 That is why we should discuss what you can or cannot do and the precautions after vaccination that you need to know of.